alejandro-isaza/lxml/README.md

 ## Usage

 Just include the contents of the `src` folder in your project.
-Of course, you need to link with Libxml2.
-If you want to compile a stand-alone static library you can use `make`.
+Remember to link with LibXml2.
+You can also use CMake to generate a project for your IDE or a Makefile: run `cmake .`.

 ## Example